paytrail/paytrail-for-woocommerce/README.md

 ### Fallback Country

 Setup fallback country to be used if no country is provided from Woocommerce checkout.
 Use only if billing_country/shipping_country is removed from checkout fields.

+### Token migration ###

+Choose this to update card information (tokens) from the old Checkout Finland for WooCommerce -plugin.
+The update is done upon saving settings.

 ## Router